dxphilo/blogtimereader/README.md

 <h1>Blog Time Reader</h1>

-Get precise reading time for your blog or articles
+Get precise reading time for your blog and articles

 </div>